anurakt27/adaptivecache/README.md

 AdaCache caches response for every GET request.
 It internally maps each request to a controller and an action method to identify each request uniquely.
 Controller-action pair is always unique, so AdaCache generates a hash for each controller-action pair to perform cache storage and lookup.

 ### How is caching performed?
-AdaCache internally implements an AVL tree that stores several HTTPResponseMessage, that can be uniquely identified using controller-action hashcode.
+AdaCache internally implements an AVL tree that stores several responses uniquely identifiable via controller-action hashcode.

 ### When to delete from cache?
 Whenever a PUT/POST/DELETE/PATCH action is performed by a controller, AdaCache assumes that the cached responses for that specific controller are no longer be valid since the resource has now been modified, it will discard the response(s).